Rubber Products Wholesale Trading License in Dubai

 Licensing, Compliance, and Regulatory Requirements

-Annual licence renewal is required to maintain good standing at Dubai South Business Hub Free Zone.
+Annual license renewal is required to maintain good standing at Dubai South Business Hub Free Zone.
 Timely renewal is essential to avoid financial penalties and any interruption to trading activities, particularly for businesses engaged in active import and export operations.

 UAE Corporate Tax registration is mandatory for all businesses.
 Under the corporate tax regime introduced in June 2023, a 0% rate applies on qualifying income earned by free zone persons, provided the business meets the conditions set out by the Federal Tax Authority.
 The standard 9% rate applies on non-qualifying income above AED 375,000.